 Scrutinising tenancy agreements, checking break clauses and taking on critical business planning are all key to submitting a tender amid the Brexit turmoil.

 Despite the uncertainties, there has been a steady flow of holdings to let, according to Kathryn Williams, land agent at Davis Meade Property Consultants.

-Many of these have tenancy commencement dates around 29 March, the date of the UK’s departure from the European Union.
+Many of these have tenancy commencement dates around the time of the UK’s proposed departure from the European Union.

-Others will begin weeks, months and even years after Brexit, but have tender deadlines in February or March.
+Others will begin weeks, months and even years after Brexit, but have tender deadlines in the months previous.

 Deciding on a level of rent that is sustainable, and not overestimating the rental value in an attempt to win the farm, can be difficult at the best of times.